HDG-Community/hdg-wiki-two/content/sophont-species/maelodions.md

 {{< /aside >}}

 > [!QUOTATION]
 > _"Perhaps I should teach you my first tongue.
-It is a beautiful language, with error correcting built into the very syntax of melody and rhyme.”
+It is a beautiful language, with error correcting built into the very syntax of melody and rhyme.”_
 >
-> “Oh, that's Maelodion right?
+> _“Oh, that's Maelodion right?
 They must have had an easy time understanding each other.”_
 >
 > _“I was referring to the language the Affini developed for the Maelodions as part of domestication,” she remarked dryly.
 “Before that, generations of war over the subjective definitions of individual passages from certain ancient songs were common.”_
 >
 > **Sheepwave's [_Good Sensory_](https://archiveofourown.org/works/58671715), Chapter 30**

-The Maelodions are dronekinky 3 foot tall musically inclined fruit xenos from the galaxy Andromeda.
+The Maelodions are dronekinky three foot tall musically inclined fruit xenos from the galaxy Andromeda.
 While they might be mistaken for an Affini due to being plantlike, they are quite different.
 ### Quick Info
 **Homeworld**: Maelodia.
 Originally destroyed, but was reconstructed by the affini.
 It is a misty saltwater swampworld.
 Its name has no universally agreed upon Terran translation.
 Harmonia, Melody, or Maelodia might be used.
 **Native Gravity:** 0.4g
 **Year Length:** 8 Terran standard years

 **Lifespan:** The original lifespan of a Maelodion was only a single season.
-Compact technology has extended this to centuriess, though it requires shedding of the physical body every few years.
+Compact technology has extended this to centuries, though it requires shedding of the physical body every few years.
 Despite this, most Maelodions choose a partly digital existience.
 **Circadian Rhythm:** None
 **Domesticated:** ~19000 years before humans

 **Names:** Maelodion language is natively a melodic sequence.
 They generally take names that connect to famous musicions, instruments, or musical themes in the language they adopt, such as Lydian, Vivaldi, Beyonce, Aria, or Viola.
 ## Appearance & Physiology
-The physical body of a maelodion is  a sentient motile fruiting bodies that originate from non-sophont trees.
+The physical bodies of maelodions are sentient motile fruiting bodies that originate from non-sophont trees.
 They are about a meter tall when standing, with a slightly gourdlike central body, two sets of photoreceptive eyespots, a cluster of leaf like fibers at their base and top, and six flexible limbs.
 Their central body varies in texture between individuals, from feeling smooth and waxy like a watermelon, ribbed like a pumpkin, to fuzzy like a peach.

 They have six vine-like limbs that extend from their base, and bifurcate three times to end in 24 small manipulators, each time one third along the new segments’ length. the final pairs are about the length of human fingers, but can become thinner and stretch out to be about 6 inches long.
 They can be any color, and are just as moddable as any other xenospecies in the Compact.